Scenario Trees

 Seed Projection Trees

-Now that we knew Indiana was headed on the road for the first round, the next logical question is where are the going.
-By using Seed Projection Tree, we can find all teams that possibly could have been the 3 seed - the team a 6 seed would be facing in a 8 team bracket.
+Now that we knew Indiana was headed on the road for the first round, the next logical question is where are they going.
+By using a Seed Projection Tree, we can find all teams that possibly could have been the 3 seed - the team a 6 seed would be facing in a 8 team bracket.
 As correctly deduced by Pat Boylan, there were 3 possible teams that Indiana could face in the first round: the Minnesota Lynx, the Connecticut Sun, and the Las Vegas Aces.

 Big Picture Trees

 As mentioned previously, in the WNBA the top 4 seeds have home court advantage in the first round of the playoffs.
 Having a scenario tree that shows the larger picture of who is in the host conversation is valuable for network television when determining what time games should be played.
 Teams that finished with a better record should be rewarded with a game time that best fits their local timezone.
-For example, a west coast team such as the Las Vegas Aces should be rewarded for their success and play at a time that fits better than the Seattle Storm who finished with a worse record but is still in the same timezone
+For example, a west coast team such as the Las Vegas Aces should be rewarded for their success and play at a time that fits better than the Seattle Storm who finished with a worse record but is still in the same timezone.

 How It Works Combinatorically

 A user inputs the scores of all relevant1 games played as well as the scheduled games remaining with the scores of those games left blank.
-Then, all possible combinations of winners of the games yet to be played are considered.
+Then, all possible combinations of winners of the games yet to be played are calculated and considered.
 This means, by adding a singular game, the number of possible scenarios increases exponentially - the number of possible scenarios doubles.

 From there, the current standings are calculated from the data to serve a reference point.
 Then, for each possible scenario, the new results are calculated based on the given outcomes of the games for that scenario.
 Those predicted records are then combined with the records from games that have already occurred to produce a team’s standings for the entire season given the scenario.
 Finally, teams are ranked by win percentage and other columns such as “potential 3 seeds” or “top 4 seeds” are then derived from there.
+This spread sheet is available for download below in the Shiny App at the end of this article.

 Creating Trees